Aarhus Courthouse: Architecture

 The building was situated some 10 meters away from the street so the facade lined up with a building in Christiansgade.
 It was the architect Hack Kampmann who selected the placement on the property.
 The courthouse was constructed in 3 wings with 3 floors of red brick.
 The base is clad in grey granite and the main staircase is also made of granite.
 The windows in the two bottom floors have rounded arches while on the 3rd floor they are square.
 The large hip roof was covered with black, glazed brick.
-The artist Karl Hansen Reistrup, who also designed the interior of Aarhus Theatre, designed the most important decorative features of the building including two bronze lions placed at the corners of the side-wings and two bronze lanterns which are copies of lamps from Palazzo Strozzi in Firenze from 1500.
+The artist Karl Hansen Reistrup, who also designed the interior of Aarhus Theatre, designed the most important decorative features of the building including two bronze lions placed at the corners of the side-wings and two bronze lanterns which are copies of lamps from Palazzo Strozzi in Florence from 1500.
 The Coat of Arms which adorns the front of the building was made by sculptor Elias Ølsgaards.
 The jailhouse behind the court building was constructed in 4 floors with a large arched window in the north-eastern gable facing Emanuel Sejrs Gade.